 One of the ways in which Buteyko is thought to work is by improving the efficiency of breathing, reducing the effort required to breathe.
 See this testimonial from someone with a diagnosis of COPD who came for physio treatment with us in Exeter:

 We offer physiotherapy to people with sleep apnoea.
 A key characteristic of sleep apnoea is long pauses in breathing during sleep.
-In a survey of people with sleep apnoea, 90% reported a reduction in symptoms when practicing the Buteyko breathing method.
+In a survey of people with sleep apnoea, 90% reported a reduction in symptoms when practising the Buteyko breathing method.
 Please see a testimonial from a happy customer who saw Michael in our Exeter physio clinic:

 Reference: Mary Birch, Australian Nursing Journal October 2012, Vol 20, No. 4, pages 40-41.